A B C D E F G H I J L M N O P Q R S T U V W

 Alternative Dispute Resolution (ADR)

 This is a court-ordered mediation that the parties attend.
-It is usually conducted by a commissioner or judge pro tempore serving as the mediator.
+It is usually conducted by a commissioner or Judge Pro Tempore serving as the mediator.
 The mediator will usually require the parties to submit a Mediation Memorandum prior to mediation.
 The mediator will then work with each party (and their attorney, if they have one) to reach agreements.

 Alternative Service